Using Forests in Multivariate Regression Discontinuity Designs: Estimation and Inference

 \textbf{Proposition 1.} \textit{Let $(X_1,X_2)$ be a continuous bivariate random variable with joint density $f_{(X_1,X_2)}(x_1,x_2)$ over the support $\Omega(X_1,X_2)$.
 Given any point $(c_1,c_2) \in \Omega(X_1,X_2)$, consider the bivariate transformation $(X_1,X_2)\mapsto(E,V)$ where $E:=\sqrt{(X_1-c_1)^2+(X_2-c_2)^2}$ and $V:=X_1-c_1$ with joint support

-where $l(e)$ and $u(e)$ are the lower and upper bound of $v$ that can depend on $e$.\footnote{To simplify notation, we assume without loss of generality that the lower and upper bounds of $(e,v)$ are attained so that the joint support of $(E,V)$ is a closed subset of $\mathbb{R}^2$; otherwise the closed brackets need to be changed to open brackets accordingly.} Then the Euclidean distance $E$ has a zero density at $e=0$, $f_E(0)=0$, if and only if
+where $l(e)$ and $u(e)$ are the lower and upper bound of $v$ that can depend on $e$.\footnote{To simplify notation, we assume without loss of generality that the lower and upper bounds of $(e,v)$ are attained so that the joint support of $(E,V)$ is a closed subset of $\mathbb{R}^2$; otherwise the closed brackets need to be changed to open brackets accordingly.} Then the Euclidean distance $E$ to the given point $(c_1, c_2)$ has zero density at the new cutoff $e=0$, $f_E(0)=0$, if and only if

 }